BioForge

 BioForge is a 1995 action-adventure game developed by Origin Systems and published by Electronic Arts for MS-DOS.
-Set in the future, the player controls an amnesiac cyborg trying to escape the research facility in which they are being held prisoner.
+BioForge was developed as an interactive movie which made use of motion capture, voice acting, and multiple camera angles.
+Set in the future, the player controls an amnesiac cyborg trying to escape the research facility where they are being held prisoner.

-BioForge was developed as an interactive movie making use of motion capture, voice acting, and multiple camera angles.

 BioForge received mixed reviews.
 Work was started on a sequel for the game, which was then re-scoped as an expansion pack, and ultimately cancelled.
 BioForge was re-released on GOG.com in 2012.

 Story

 Setting

 Writer Jack Herman created a fictional universe as the setting for BioForge.
 The backstory is revealed in-game by reading the diaries of various non-player characters.

 In the distant future, a group of scientists called the Mondites are attempting to overthrow the intergalactic government known as the Reticulum.
 The Mondites are conducting experiments in genetics and cybernetics in the hopes of blending man and machine into assassins for their plans.

 Years before the game takes place, the Mondites intercept a distress call from a Reticulum spacecraft that self-destructed after encountering and reviving an alien lifeform which went on a hostile rampage.
 Through studying the black box and the remains, they discover the aliens' home world, a moon in a remote sector of the galaxy which they name Daedalus.
 The Mondites establish a base on Daedalus while investigating the ruins the aliens left behind; a sentient race known as the Phyxx who were long thought to be extinct.

 The Mondites abduct people and imprison them on Daedalus for their experiments.
 A mad scientist called Dr. Mastaba is the base commander and head of the "ABA Project" (Assassin Biologically Augmented).
 Dr. Mastaba mutilates the bodies of his victims in an attempt to turn them into the ultimate killing machine.
 Until now, the subjects of Dr. Mastaba's experiments have ended up either dead or insane.

 Using technology borrowed from the Phyxx, the Mondites have finally succeeded in their experiments.
-But when one of the aliens is accidentally revived from suspended animation in its tomb, it goes on a rampage through the complex, damaging the reactor and killing half of the base personnel in the process.
+However, when one of the aliens is accidentally revived from suspended animation in its tomb, it goes on a rampage through the complex, damaging the reactor and killing half of the base personnel in the process.

 Plot

 The player takes on the role of a cyborg (Experimental Unit AP-127) who awakens in a cell on Daedalus with no prior memories.
-After escaping the cell, the protagonist finds himself one of the few survivors of an incident that has devastated the station.
-The player must unravel the truth about himself, the research station, the Mondites that control it, and the mysterious alien race that once inhabited the moon.
+After escaping the cell, the protagonist discovers that he is one of the few survivors of an incident which devastated the station.
+The player must unravel the truth about himself, the research station, the Mondites that control it, and the mysterious alien race which once inhabited the moon.

 The game ends after the player escapes Daedalus in an experimental Mondite spacecraft in the wake of the moon's destruction, along with several Phyxx ships.